apache/trafficserver/doc/reference/configuration/records.config.en.rst

 The default value of ``0`` specifies that there is no timeout.

-.. ts:confvar:: CONFIG proxy.config.http.accept_no_activity_timeout INT 120
+.. ts:cv:: CONFIG proxy.config.http.accept_no_activity_timeout INT 120
    :reloadable:

    The timeout interval in seconds before Traffic Server closes a connection that has no activity.

-.. ts:confvar:: CONFIG proxy.config.http.background_fill_active_timeout INT 60
+.. ts:cv:: CONFIG proxy.config.http.background_fill_active_timeout INT 60
    :reloadable:

    Specifies how long Traffic Server continues a background fill before giving up and dropping the origin server connection.

-.. ts:confvar:: CONFIG proxy.config.http.background_fill_completed_threshold FLOAT 0.50000
+.. ts:cv:: CONFIG proxy.config.http.background_fill_completed_threshold FLOAT 0.50000
    :reloadable:

    The proportion of total document size already transferred when a client aborts at which the proxy continues fetching the document